 Charting Basal Body Temperature And Cervical Mucus

 This method is more accurate, but takes a bit more time and effort than marking your calendar.
-In
+In order to best predict your ovulation period, you will need to track patterns in your body temperature as well as any vaginal discharge you have for two or more period cycles.

 For a few days after you ovulate, your basal body temperature rises.
 What is your basal body temperature?
 This measure marks your lowest body temperature in a 24 hour period.